 2016 MINI Cooper Clubman spy shots

 , it looks like there are no plans to phase out the existing extra versatile Cooper variant, the Clubman.
-Our latest spy shots show a prototype for what’s destined to be a second-generation MINI Clubman, which looks to be growing in size.
+Our latest spy shots show a prototype for what’s destined to be a second-generation MINI Clubman.

+MINI’s third-gen Cooper was launched with a 1.5-liter three-cylinder engine delivering approximately 134 horsepower and 162 pound-feet of torque (169 pound-feet with overboost function) in the base model, while a 2.0-liter four-cylinder offers 189 horsepower and 206 pound-feet of torque (221 pound-feet with overboost) in Cooper S trim.
 It is likely the same engines will feature in the new Clubman.
 Further down the track, expect to see a more potent John Cooper Works model.

 Buyers can also expect some new safety features across the new MINI lineup.
 These include a head-up display, collision and pedestrian warning systems, a parking assistant and even a speed limit information system.

 Look for the new MINI Clubman to reach showrooms during 2015, but as a 2016 model.
 By this point, MINI will already be selling its new Cooper Hardtop, the new Cooper five-door and a new Cooper Convertible

 ._______________________________________Follow Motor Authority on Facebook, Twitter, and Google+.